Afternoon BriefGEO / AEO

 }

-Rule: every question in your visible FAQ section should have a corresponding schema entry.
-The visible content and the schema must match — Google's documentation explicitly flags mismatches as a policy violation.
+Rule: every question in your visible FAQ section must have a corresponding schema entry.
+Visible content and schema must match — Google's documentation flags mismatches as a policy violation.
+The citation absorption study analyzed 18,151 successfully fetched pages and found that Q&A format alone does not improve absorption — the answers must contain definitions, numerical facts, or comparison data to earn high citation influence scores.

 Priority 3: Article / BlogPosting Schema